opendatahub-io-contrib/jupyterhub-singleuser-profiles/docs/ui_configuration.md

 ```
 ## Features

-Currently the ui configuration section is able to expose the following information through the API:
+Currently the UI configuration section is able to expose the following information through the API:

-- Images
+## Images

+### Configuration
     - Black/White listing the images (i.e. ODH deploys all imagestreams and admin can influence what is visible)
     ```
     whitelist: {[image1, image2, ...]}